 You want to stack damage stats wherever possible, especially Critical Hit Chance and Damage, Area Damage as well as Cold Damage and Arcane Orb Damage.
 The remaining options go to Attack Speed or Damage Range (Rings) and Defense or Resource Cost Reduction whenever you can fit it in.
 It is required to get Arcane Power on Critical Hit (APoC) on your Off-Hand in order to keep shooting Frozen Orbs, especially for Rift Guardian fights.

 For toughness, like most Wizard setups, we take advantage of Galvanizing Ward and Magic Weapon Deflection to generate Shields based on our HP pool.
 This means Vitality and Life % are very important as they double dip into Shields.
 This is why we aim for a decent HP pool in Greater Rift Solo Push.

 Crowd Control Reduction is an incredibly valuable secondary Affix to roll on both Rings, Amulet and Helmet as we are very sensitive to Hard Crowd Control effects and mitigating these will ease up our gameplay significantly.
 Make sure to get the Primary Affixes locked in before attempting to get CCR though.

 - Put together the core items and level up the Legacy of Dreams gem.

 - Keep up your Storm Armor for Halo of Karini buff at all times.

-- Activate your Triumvirate bonus by using your Signature Spell (Spectral Blade) regularly.
+- Activate Triumvirate by using your Signature Spell.